-The big reason I didn't use one of those kits myself is that I wasn't satisfied with the precision or stability of the plunger position sensing of the IR-based kits (and Zeb's kit wasn't on the market at the time, so IR was the only option).
+The big reason I didn't use one of those kits myself is that I wasn't satisfied with the precision or stability of the position sensing of the IR-based kits.
+(Zeb's kit wasn't on the market at the time, so IR was the only option.)
 I want to emphasize that I'm pickier than most people about this.
 The IR sensors do work and do perform the basic job, and most people seem reasonably happy with them.
-But in my testing, I found them to be too coarse and too twitchy for my taste.
-I'm particularly fond of some tables with touchy skill shots, so I have really high expectations for realistic plunger behavior.
+But in my testing, they weren't as precise as I wanted.
+I'm particularly fond of some tables with tricky plunger skill shots, which can't be realistically simulated without fairly high precision from the plunger sensor.

 Note that Zeb's kit didn't exist when I started this project.
-It uses a different sort of digital sensor that looks like it handily achieves the degree of stability and precision I was aiming for.
-I haven't seen it in action personally, but reviews on the Web forums have been entirely positive.
-I might not have even started on this project if Zeb's kit had been available at the time!
+It uses a different sort of sensor that looks like it achieves the precision I was aiming for.
+I haven't seen it in action personally, but reviews on the Web forums have been quite positive.
+I might not have even started on this project if Zeb's kit had been available at the time.